 On May 1, 2020, President Trump issued Executive Order 13920 on “Securing the U.S. Bulk-Power System” (EO), the most public and potentially far-reaching action to address the long-standing U.S. governmental concern about security of the U.S. electrical grid.
-(For more information about the EO and how it could be interpreted based on prior Executive Orders, see here.)
+(For more information about the EO and how it could be interpreted based on prior Executive Orders, see our May 2020 client alert.)
 Among other things, the EO requires the Department of Energy (DOE) to create and implement new rules that will govern the procurement, importation, transfer and installation of bulk-power system (BPS) equipment in which a “foreign adversary” is determined to have an interest.

 “Foreign Adversaries” – China, Russia, Iran, North Korea, Cuba, and Venezuela